emandiev/woo-image-seo/README.md

 No configuration is required.
 However, you can choose to customize the automatic attributes using the product’s title, category or tag in any order.
 This plugin works only with the WooCommerce plugin.

+### Changelog

+= 1.0.0 =
+* 21/12/2018:
+Initial release;

+= 1.0.1 =
+* 11/3/2019:
+Code improvements.
+The plugin will no longer generate PHP notices.

+= 1.0.2 =
+* 18/8/2020:
+Improved settings page.
+Prepare for WordPress 5.5

+= 1.1.0 =
+* 19/12/2020:
+First major update!
+Added the ability to use your custom texts in the attribute builder.
+Improved settings page styling, help texts.
+Fixed a few minor bugs.
+Added full support for WordPress 5.6